 If you haven’t got a hat, or your child doesn’t want to wear one, you can still create a stylish headpiece which features bunny ears.

 Simply get a large piece of card and measure it so it will wrap around your child’s head.
 Then, staple this together before adding some cardboard ears.
-You can also add a nice twist to the ears by using some fluffy pink fabric to create the insides of the ears – or use our giant chenilles stems.
+You can also add a nice twist to the ears by using some fluffy pink fabric to create the insides of the ears – or use our Easter bunny glasses.

-Top tip: Create an Easter Bunny headband with our make your own bunny headband.
+Top tip: Create an Easter Bunny or Chick headband with our Easter foam masks.
 With everything you need included, it’ll provide your child with hours of entertainment and can be personalised with their own little touches.